vieitesss/vieitesss.github.io/_posts/2025-08-13-Neovim-new-config.md

     └── lua_ls.lua
 ```

 > I want to use this as a way to encourage you to check your current Neovim configuration and see if you can simplify it.
 Doing this, I have reduced my configuration from **nearly 2000 lines** to **less than 500 lines**.
-Just by removing unused plugins, and using the new features of Neovim v0.12, and builtin tools.
+Just by removing unused plugins and using the new features of Neovim v0.12 and built-in tools.
 {: .prompt-tip }

 ## Prerequisites